-Social events held in non-housing areas on the campus and where alcoholic beverages will be possessed or consumed may be scheduled if it is clearly demonstrated that everyone in attendance will be 21 years of age or older.
-Approval for such events must come from the Assistant Vice President for Student Affairs and Services upon the recommendation of the Assistant Director of Student Life (Student Activities), 101 Student Services Building.
+Social events held in non-housing areas of the campus and where alcoholic beverages will be possessed or consumed may be scheduled if it is clearly demonstrated that everyone in attendance will be 21 years of age or older.
+Approval for such events must come from the Assistant.
+Vice President for Student Affairs and Services upon the recommendation of the Assistant Director of Student Life (Student Activities), 101 Student Services Building.

--Vice President for Student Affairs and Services -July 13, 1981
+-Vice President for Student Affairs and Services -July 31, 1981 a.
+University Housing